onfido/onfido-android-sdk/README.md

 dependencies {
   implementation 'com.onfido.sdk.capture:onfido-capture-sdk:+'
-  // OR
-  implementation 'com.onfido.sdk.capture:onfido-capture-sdk-core:+'
 }
 ```

-#### 2.1 `onfido-capture-sdk`
-Complete, input quality-focused solution suited for better captures and faster IDV flows.
-This is the **recommended** integrated option.
-This version provides advanced on-device, real-time glare and blur detection as well as auto-capture (passport only) on top of a set of basic image validations.

 Due to the advanced validation support stated above, in the form of C++ code, we recommend that the integrator app performs [multi-APK split](#211-multi-apk-split)
 to optimise the app size for individual architectures.